 African feather grass is a highly invasive clump-forming perennial grass.
 It has the ability to spread rapidly and form dense infestations that completely eliminate all other plants.

 Flowering takes place in late spring and summer with seeds maturing in February and March.
 African feather grass can spread by seed but seedlings are rarely found in the field.
-The bristles on the seed are well equipped to cling to clothing and bags, and to the wool and hair of animals.
-Seed is also spread readily by water which accounts for infestations along streams.
-Wind dispersal is of some local importance.
+The bristles on the seeds attach to wool, fur or clothing and are moved by animals or people.
+Seeds can move down streams with water flow.
+Wind can also move the seeds.

 Hosking, J. R., Sainty, G., Jacobs, S. and Dellow, J. (in prep) The Australian WEEDbook.